-Ontion Durnaga Option Purpose Purpos the following command: -a SecurityCenter <activation code=""></activation> If your Tenable Nessus Network Monitor system is managed by Tenable Vulnerability Management and is running in Standard mode, you can use the following command: -a Cloud Before running the -a command for Tenable Nessus Network Monitor that is managed by Tenable Vulnerability Management, you should first configure the Cloud Host , Cloud Port , Cloud Key , and NNM Name parameters. configadd "custom paramater name" "parameter value" Add a custom configuration parameter for Tenable Nessus Network Monitor or an Tenable Nessus Network Monitor Proxy.
+Option Purpose the following command: -a SecurityCenter <activation code=""></activation> If your Tenable Nessus Network Monitor system is managed by Tenable Vulnerability Management and is running in Standard mode, you can use the following command: -a Cloud Before running the -a command for Tenable Nessus Network Monitor that is managed by Tenable Vulnerability Management, you should first configure the Cloud Host , Cloud Port , Cloud Key , and NNM Name parameters. configadd "custom paramater name" "parameter value" Add a custom configuration parameter for Tenable Nessus Network Monitor or an Tenable Nessus Network Monitor Proxy.
 The double quote characters are required, although single quotes may be used when special characters are required. config delete "custom parameter name" The delete command may be used to remove custom configuration parameters. config list Lists the current Tenable Nessus Network Monitor and Tenable Nessus Network Monitor Proxy configuration parameters.
 Parameter values are listed to the left of the colon character and are case sensitive.
-The value of the parameter displays to the right of the colon character. config "parameter name" ["parameter value"] Displays the defined parameter value.
+The value of the parameter displays to the right of the colon character. config "parameter name" ["parameter Displays the defined parameter value.
 If a value is added at the end of the command, the parameter updates with the new setting.
-The double quote characters are required, although single quotes may be used when special characters are required.
-Agrae] Note: While CLI changes to some parameters do not require restarting Tenable Nessus Network Monitor for the change to take effect, you must
+The double quote characters are required, although single quotes may be used when special characters are required. value"] Note: While CLI changes to some parameters do not require restarting Tenable Nessus Network Monitor for the change to take effect, you must

-Option Purpose restart Tenable Nessus Network Monitor after changing the location of the realtime log file. -d debug mode Runs Tenable Nessus Network Monitor in debug mode for troubleshooting purposes.
+, and the second Option Purpose restart Tenable Nessus Network Monitor after changing the location of the realtime log file. -d debug mode Runs Tenable Nessus Network Monitor in debug mode for troubleshooting purposes.
 This option causes the system to use more resources and should be enabled only when directed by a Tenable Support Technician. -f packet dump_file Replaces packet_dump_file with the path to the .pcap or .pcapng file you want Tenable Nessus Network Monitor to process.
 Note: Windows does not support the pcapng format. -h Displays the command line options help file. -k Displays the Tenable Nessus Network Monitor activation status. -L Displays a list of the license declarations. -1 Displays a list of the plugin IDs that are loaded by Tenable Nessus Network Monitor. list- interfaces Displays the interfaces that Tenable Nessus Network Monitor can access for packet collection.
 Useful to display interfaces to 10Gb cards running in high performance mode. -m Shows various aspects of memory usage during the processing of the NNM command. -p packet dump_file Dumps payload packet data in Hex and ASCII to the specified packet_dump_file.
 This command dumps internal data from packet and plugins processing.
 This can be useful for debugging plugin issues.
 Tenable Nessus Network Monitor usersadd Adds a new user to Tenable Nessus Network Monitor with the expected values of: ["username" "password" admin]: add new user.
 Expected values for "admin" flag are either: 1 - grant user administrative privileges, or 0 - don't grant user administrative privileges.

-O Option Purpose Adds a new user to Tenable Nessus Network Monitor.
-Optionally, you can add the following arguments: NNMusersadd ["username" "password" admin] Expected values for "admin" flag are: 1 - grant user administrative privileges 0 - don't grant user administrative privileges Tenable Nessus Network Monitor users chpasswd Changes an Tenable Nessus Network Monitor user's password.
-Tenable Nessus Network Monitor usersdelete "user" Removes a user from Tenable Nessus Network Monitor, where "user" is the username to be deleted. register- offline <license file=""></license> Registers Tenable Nessus Network Monitor in offline mode when you insert the license file obtained from Tenable®. config Configures the type of software update that runs when Tenable Nessus
+Option Purpose

+Adds a new user to Tenable Nessus Network Monitor.
+Optionally, you can add the following arguments:

+NNMusersadd ["username" "password" admin]

+Expected values for "admin" flag are:

+• 1 - grant user administrative privileges

+0 - don't grant user administrative privileges

+Tenable Nessus Network Monitor -users -chpasswd Tenable Nessus

+Changes an Tenable Nessus Network Monitor user's password.

+Network Monitor -users --delete "user"

+Removes a user from Tenable Nessus Network Monitor, where "user" is the username to be deleted.

+--registeroffline <license file>

+Registers Tenable Nessus Network Monitor in offline mode when you insert the license file obtained from Tenable®.